 “Parenting time” refers to how time with the children will be divided between divorced parents.
 This term replaced the term, “visitation”, which is now no longer officially used in the Colorado divorce statutes.
 Courts usually designate parenting time for one parent, and the other parent as the “primary care parent”, or “the parent with whom the children reside the majority of the time”.
-This designation can be important in determining significant parenting issues, such as whether a parent can permanently leave the state with the children.
+This designation can be important in determining significant parenting issues, such as whether a parent can permanently leave the state with the children and how to protect your children during divorce.

 In divorce, a court will approve most parenting time plans, so long as the parents agree and the court formally finds the parenting plan to be in the children’s best interests.
 If there is no agreement, the court will decide how parenting time will be divided, based on this best interests standard.